ratala321/ratalablog/content/post/what_is_the_ubisoft_gamelab/index.md

 It was a butthead decision, but the teacher responsible for the process was super comprehensive.
 We were originally 3 when we talked to him.
 So I started my search for 5 other members.
-(Thank you again Alex)

-The first 2 others were pretty easy to find, just two others (great) programmer friends (s/o Anne-Sophie et Nico).
+The first 2 others were pretty easy to find, just two others (great) programmer friends.
 But now, I had to find artists and a designer.

 I was spamming email all over the place.
-I was so lucky to stumble upon Lorick and Samy as artists, and Malo as a designer.
+I was so lucky to stumble upon two great artists, and one nice designer.

 You see, there isn't a ton of game universites with a program specialized in video game art.
-It just so happened that the (NAD)[https://www.nad.ca/] was just in front of my university.
+It just so happened that the [NAD](https://www.nad.ca/) was just in front of my university.
 It just so happened too that a lot of people in this school want to do the UbiGamelab, but can't (especially freshmans).

-Thus thee found the freshman art makers and the game designer (he was from (UQAT)[https://www.uqat.ca/etudes/creation-et-nouveaux-medias/baccalaureat-en-creation-de-jeux-video/] though, but the same logic applies).
+Thus thee found the freshman art makers and the game designer (he was from [UQAT](https://www.uqat.ca/etudes/creation-et-nouveaux-medias/baccalaureat-en-creation-de-jeux-video/) though, but the same logic applies).

 We were very inexperienced and one of the constraints was to make a online multiplayer game.
 It was a grind, managing both finals and